dfilipuk/Whiteboard/README.md

 ### Tips

 - Client uses `localhost` by default to access server.
 You can change it by setting server URL in `./client/source/src/constants/server.ts:SERVER_URL`
-- Initial drawing setting can be specified in query params for debug and testing purposes.
+- Initial drawing setting can be specified in query params.
 For example `?color=blue&bgcolor=lime&size=15`
   - `size` -- pen size
   - `color` -- pen color
   - `bgcolor` -- background color